dart-lang/site-www/src/tools/dart-doc.md

 Success!
 Docs generated into /Users/me/projects/my_package/doc/api
 ```

-By default, the generated documentation and supporting files are
+By default, `dart doc` places the generated documentation
-placed in the `doc/api` directory.
+and supporting files in the `doc/api` directory.
-To configure the output directory, specify
+To change the output directory, specify
 a path with the `--output` flag:

 ```terminal